-Benefits of Having Your Company Valued
+Benefits of Having Your Startup Company Valued

 Having a third-party perform a valuation of your company can help you determine a true, impartial value for your company.
 The valuator is looking at your company from an unbiased view and is able to determine where your company could make some improvements or enhance things you are doing really well.
 The valuator can also help analyze the validity of the company’s projections to make them more in line with what is trending within the industry and the local economy.
 Having this third-party view can be advantageous when pitching your company to venture capitalists or other potential investors who will also be analyzing your company’s financial data.

-When a Valuation May Be Needed
+When a Business Valuation May Be Needed

 Below are a few instances that might require a third-party valuation.

-Obtain Financing: Startup financing can come from a multitude of resources.
+Obtaining Financing: Startup financing can come from a multitude of resources.
 No matter where you acquire your funding, though, the lender or investor will most likely request a valuation report from a third-party valuator.
 Having a valuation report completed before requesting your funding can help streamline processes and facilitate financing discussions.